fabqui84/Light-X/README.md

 > `output_train/checkpoint-16000-out` is the resulting fp32 checkpoint directory.

-#### 5. Run Inference

-Pass the converted fp32 checkpoint directory to your inference script.
+You can then pass this directory directly to the inference script:

 ```bash
 python inference.py --transformer_path output_train/checkpoint-16000-out